By Alyse Bacine

 Most importantly, breathwork restores a sense of agency often compromised by traumatic experiences.
 The simple act of consciously changing one's breathing pattern demonstrates to the nervous system that one now has choice and control—fundamental aspects of safety that trauma undermines.

 How Does Breathwork Release Trauma?
+How Breathwork Impacts the Nervous System

 The process of releasing trauma through breathwork involves several distinct physiological and psychological mechanisms.
 Slow, deep breathing with extended exhalation activates the parasympathetic nervous system, creating safety conditions necessary for trauma processing.